ufal/npfl114/tasks/cnn_manual.md

 [cnn_manual.py](https://github.com/ufal/npfl114/tree/master/labs/05/cnn_manual.py)
 template, which constructs a series of 2D convolutional layers with ReLU activation and `valid` padding, specified in the `args.cnn` option.
-The `args.cnn` contains comma separated layer specifications in the format `filters-kernel_size-stride`.
+The `args.cnn` contains comma-separated layer specifications in the format `filters-kernel_size-stride`.

 Of course, you cannot use any TensorFlow convolutional operation (instead,